 The heavy snowfall on February 15, 2014 caused a hangar roof in Atsugi Works of NIPPI Corporation, which is KHI's consolidated subsidiary, to collapse, causing damage to aircrafts of the Japan Maritime Self-Defense Force that was undergoing regular maintenance.
 The Company and NIPPI Corporation pursued discussions on handling of this matter with the Ministry of Defense.
 Nevertheless, in July 2017, the Ministry of Defense set off ¥1.9 billion against the Company's right to charge to the ministry (government), claiming that the ministry sustained losses of the same amount.
-Since the Company pressed the ministry for payment of 1.9 billion yen, which was set off.
+Since the Company cannot accept the claim of the Ministry of Defense and the offsetting, the Company pressed the ministry for payment of ¥1.9 billion, which was set off.
 However, the Ministry of Defense refused the payment, and therefore the Company filed a lawsuit seeking payment of the amount with the Tokyo District Court in October 2017.
-Depending on the future outcome of the lawsuit, operating results of the Company may be affected.
+In December 2019, a settlement was reached, with the Ministry of Defense paying ¥1.9 billion in unpaid amount to the Company.
+This will not affect the profit or loss of the Company.